Method C — Kubernetes / SPIFFE (Python SDK)

-The strongest method: no stored credential at all.
-The SPIRE agent on the node attests your pod and issues it a short-lived (~5 min) JWT-SVID; AuthSec verifies it against your registered trust domain.
-Nothing to leak, nothing to rotate.
+The strongest credential: no stored secret at all.
+The SPIRE agent on the node attests your pod and issues a short-lived (~5 min) JWT-SVID; AuthSec verifies it against your registered trust domain.

 your pod ──(unix socket)──▶ SPIRE agent ──▶ JWT-SVID (5 min)